-For every one of these brands, a better claim is probably trademark dilution.
-Under federal law, a trademark dilution claim can be brought only if the mark is famous.
-This is really a non-issue for the brands we’ve mentioned above; so, let’s focus on the type of dilution that would likely apply.
-There are two types of trademark dilution claims: dilution through tarnishment or dilution through blurring.
-Tarnishment occurs when a trademark is cast in an unflattering light.
-There might actually be a valid tarnishment argument here, depending on what you thought of Scott’s collection, but a better suited option is blurring, which occurs when the power of a famous mark is weakened by its use for dissimilar goods.
+Looking beyond infringement, for every one of these brands, a better claim is probably trademark dilution, which does not require a showing of consumer, but instead, centers on the unauthorized use of a famous trademark in a way that might tarnish or blur its distinctiveness, the latter of which occurs when the power of a famous mark is weakened by its use for dissimilar goods.
 So, for example, McDonalds would argue that by using its Golden Arches on clothing, the distinctiveness of the mark as associated with a fast food chain is diminished.

-From Scott’s perspective, it’s still not time to fold yet, though.
-One defense available whether the claim against him is infringement or dilution is the parody defense.
-This defense is a favorite against infringement and dilution lawsuits, especially among so-called creative types.
+But even if any of the aforementioned brands can make a case for infringement or dilution, Moschino has a card to play: parody.
 To successfully make a claim of parody, it would have to be shown that Scott was making some sort of comment on or criticism of the popular brands.
-For those who know Scott, or have seen some of his other collections, it would not be a stretch to say he could assert this defense.
-Think: he was building on these trademarks to bring about social commentary on the subject of consumerism.
+For those who know Scott, or have seen some of his other collections, it would not be a stretch to say he could assert this defense, and argue that he was building on these trademarks to bring about social commentary on the subject of consumerism.